Undertone0809/Undertone0809/README.md

 -->

-I spent years designing SDKs, infrastructure, and systems with a “code for humans” philosophy — tools built with clarity, elegance, and long-term intuition, aiming to build user-friendly experiences.
+I spent years designing SDKs, AI infrastructure, and systems with a “code for humans” philosophy — tools built with clarity, elegance, and long-term intuition, aiming to build user-friendly experiences.

-Now I’m applying that same obsession to something good:

-[sparklab.city](https://sparklab.city) of Artist · Hacker · Builder

 Feel free to reach out.
 Email: <zeeland4work@gmail.com>